rira100000000/omamori/README.md

 #   bundler_audit:
 #     options: "--quiet" # Additional Bundler-Audit options

-# CI setup output paths (optional)
-# ci_setup:
-#   github_actions_path: .github/workflows/omamori_scan.yml
+# Language setting for AI analysis details (optional, default: en)
-#   gitlab_ci_path: .gitlab-ci.yml
+# language: ja
 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the tagged commit, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+*   `api_key`: Your API key for accessing the Gemini API.
+Can also be set via the `GEMINI_API_KEY` environment variable.
+*   `model`: The Gemini model to use for AI analysis.
+Defaults to `gemini-1.5-pro-latest`.
+*   `checks`: Configure which types of security checks to enable.
+By default, all implemented checks are enabled.
+You can selectively enable/disable checks here (e.g., `xss: true`, `csrf: false`).
+*   `prompt_templates`: Define custom prompt templates for AI analysis.
+*   `report`: Configure report output settings.
+    *   `output_path`: The output directory or prefix for HTML and JSON reports.
+    *   `html_template`: Path to a custom ERB template for HTML reports.
+*   `static_analysers`: Configure options for integrated static analysis tools.
+    *   `brakeman`: Additional command-line options for Brakeman.
+    *   `bundler_audit`: Additional command-line options for Bundler-Audit.
+*   `language`: Language setting for the details provided in AI analysis reports.
+Defaults to English (`en`).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [link to your repo].
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org/version/2/0/) code of conduct.
+Bug reports and pull requests are welcome on GitHub.
+This project is intended to be a safe, welcoming space for collaboration.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Omamori project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [Code of Conduct](http://contributor-covenant.org/version/2/0/).

 ## Demo Files

 The `demo` directory contains example files with known vulnerabilities that can be used to demonstrate Omamori's capabilities.

-- `demo/static_analysis_vulnerability.rb`: Contains vulnerabilities detectable by static analysis tools like Brakeman (e.g., SQL injection).
-- `demo/ai_analysis_vulnerability.rb`: Contains vulnerabilities that AI analysis can help detect (e.g., hardcoded secrets, insufficient input validation).

-You can use these files to see how Omamori identifies different types of security risks.
+To run Omamori on the demo files, you need to stage the changes in the `demo` directory.
+Since the `demo` directory might be ignored by git, follow these steps:

+1. Ensure the `demo` directory is not ignored by git.
+If it is listed in your `.gitignore` file, remove or comment out the line.
+2. Remove the `demo` directory from the git cache:
+    ```bash
+    git rm -r --cached demo
+    ```
+3. Stage the `demo` directory again:
+    ```bash
+    git add demo
+    ```
+4. Now you can run Omamori on the staged demo files:
+    ```bash
+    omamori scan
+    ```
+    Or to scan all files in the demo directory (after staging them):
+    ```bash
+    omamori scan --all
+    ```